SHOULD YOU BUY A COLD AIR INTAKE

 The best value for improving your vehicle’s performance isn’t always in hardware, you will always find the most HP per dollar spent in a custom tune.
 A tune recalibrates the factory settings in your vehicle’s ECU (engine control unit), raising the torque limits that the stock system is programmed to maintain.
 By lifting these restrictions, a tune allows the engine to draw in more airflow, even with factory components, and can maximize the benefits of any performance upgrades you’ve made.
 In many cases, a tune alone delivers a more noticeable performance boost than bolt-on parts like a cold air intake.

 What really matters is air density, not airflow.
 OEM airboxes are designed to pull the coldest air possible into your engine because cold air is denser, meaning more oxygen, which makes more power.
 Many aftermarket “cold air” intakes, ironically, bring in hotter air from under the hood, which is less dense and can actually reduce performance.
-Some intake manufacturers use tricks like opening the hood during dyno tests or aiming high-powered fans at the intake, which delivers cooler, denser air, not more airflow.
+Some intake manufacturers use tricks like opening the hood during dyno tests and aiming high-powered fans at the intake, which delivers cooler, denser air, not more airflow.
 In some cases, they may even exaggerate horsepower numbers.

 CONSLUSION